Example1

 The following example shows a simulated thermostat and heater which maintains a temperature around 15C.

-In this example a NumberVector and NumberMember contains the temperature which is reported to the client:
+In this example a NumberVector and NumberMember contain the temperature which is reported to the client:

 import asyncio